Custom Built Car Registration in DelawareCompare Car Insurance Quotes in 3 Steps

 - Registration and license plates.

-You can apply for special street rod license plates; be sure to ask at the registration desk and pay an extra one time $25 fee.
+You can apply for special street rod license plates; be sure to ask at the registration desk and pay an extra fee.

 Many custom-built vehicles are made from several different cars and parts: frames, seats, engines, glass, and exhaust.
 To get a Vehicle Identification Number (VIN), if your custom vehicle didn't come with a title, you'll need to visit the Delaware State Police Auto Theft Unit.